Shrouk El-Attar

-Shrouk El-Attar (شروق العطار) is an electronics design engineer who was born in Egypt and has been living in the United Kingdom as a refugee since 2007.
+Shrouk El-Attar (شروق العطار) is an electronics engineering consultant and a PCB design expert who was born in Egypt and has been living in the United Kingdom as a refugee since 2007.
 She is an activist for refugee rights in the UK, and for LGBT rights in her native Egypt.

 El-Attar performs as a belly dancer in an act called "Dancing Queer", to raise funds for legal defense fees for LGBT people in Egypt, and to help with relocation for those persecuted and at risk because of their gender or sexuality.

 El-Attar was one of the women chosen by the BBC in 2018 as one of the 100 Most Influential Women in the World, and was selected by the Institution of Engineering and Technology as a 2021 Young Woman Engineer of the Year.
+In 2024, she was recognized as one of the Top 5 Electronics Engineering Entrepreneurs in the UK by Electronics Weekly magazine and one of the Top 24 British Role Models in Science, Technology, Mathematics, and Engineering (STEM).

 Childhood and refugee status

 Shrouk El-Attar grew up in Alexandria, Egypt.
 She realized her sexual interest in women at a young age, but was put off by people in her immediate surroundings, such as teachers, who told her that homosexuality was a "terrible sin".

 El-Attar arrived in the UK in 2007, at the age of 15, together with her mother and siblings.
 However, their asylum claim was rejected, and they were deported during an immigration dawn raid on her family home while she was staying at a friend's house.
 El-Attar was eventually granted asylum because of her LGBT status.
 She describes the process she went through as difficult and even humiliating: "I had to produce evidence about sexual intercourse.
 Not the nicest thing, having to call up your exes and ask them to write about the time they had sex with you.
 And, you know, it's really graphic detail.
 I think that a lot of LGBT+ refugees have had similar experiences, of feeling really humiliated, and dehumanized."
 El-Attar states that she was lucky because she had already been living in the UK for a while before going through the process, but that other refugees who might be escaping death or incarceration, would not necessarily have the same access to correspondence and communication in order to fulfill this type of requirement.

 El-Attar identifies as Queer, an umbrella term covering a multitude of sexual and gender minorities.
 She has expressed her conviction that she would not be alive were she to try and live her life openly in Egypt, as she does in the UK, referring to forced marriage and other types of violence perpetrated upon LGBT people in her homeland.